 You're interested in buying a family car costing up to 130,000 NIS.
 The car needs to be fun and functional, and you will use it for a few years.
 You have a choice of four types of cars and you know for certain that you will choose one (labelled A, B, C, D).
 Please take a few minutes to think, and then answer the questionnaire and tell us which car you would choose.

 The model A car can come in any color except for orange and yellow which are out of stock.
-It costs 120,000 NIS, its gas consumption is 13.9 km per liter.
+It costs 120,000 NIS; its gas consumption is 13.9 km per liter.
 The car is reliable on average.
 The decline in value and tradability is slightly better than the average.
 The model A car is considered relatively reliable.
 In general crash tests, its score was 4.0 stars out of 5.

 The model B car is considered reliable.
 The safety score it obtained in general crash tests is 4.1 stars out of 5.
 The decline in value and tradability are slightly better than average on the market.
 It costs114,000 NIS, and its gas consumption is 14.4 km per liter.